2TallTyler/2TallTyler/README.md

 ### Hello there! 👋

-I'm a self-taught game developer looking for an entry-level job working on strategy games.
+I'm a self-taught programmer and game developer looking for an entry-level job in software development.

-If your game has trains or other transportation logistics, I'm your guy.
+If your company works with trains or other transportation logistics, I'm your guy.

 ---